Kelowna Regional Transit introduced the RapidBus in September 2010 with new routes and more service on:

 For information on how to obtain a car-pool parking pass visit UBC's Okanagan campus Parking Services website.

 To further promote the reduction of greenhouse gas emissions and promote green alternatives on campus, UBC's Okanagan campus installed six electric vehicle charging stations in the Fall of 2011.

 Six Dandy electric vehicle charging station #1D-S-DDP-1 systems are made visible in parking lot E, across from the bus loop, by the use of yellow posts and painted EV markings in each stall.

-Gymnasium (showers & lockers) – To use these facilities, membership is required at a cost of $30/student and $60/staff & alumni + $40 for locker service and $40 towel service.
+Gymnasium (showers & lockers) – To use these facilities, membership is required.

 Science Building (showers) – This consists of showers in the 2nd floor men’s and women’s washrooms, as well as the main floor wheelchair accessible washroom, and are open to the public.

 University Centre (showers) – These showers are located on the 2nd and 3rd floors and are open to the public.

 ASCII (showers) – Main floor ladies room and the 2nd floor men’s wheelchair accessible washroom are shower equipped and are open to the public.

 Fipke - There is a shower facility on the 3rd floor, but it is not accessible by the public.

 Approximately 1,400 return trips from Kelowna to Vancouver are diverted annually as a result of HD Video Conferencing.
 Assuming greenhouse gas emissions of approximately 0.1 tCO₂e per trip, the annual diverted emissions from videoconferencing is 14 tonnes CO₂.